Smartflix/spotify_sql/README.md

 GROUP BY 1
 ORDER BY 2 DESC;
 ```
-4. For each album, calculate the total views of all associated tracks.
+4. For each album, calculate the total views of all associated tracks`.
 ```sql
 SELECT
 	*